avensolutions/databricks-training-resources/deltalake/deltalake.md

 ## Delta Lake Versioning and History

-Lets create a Delta Lake table and run some data manipulation language (DML) statements against it...
+The following example demonstartes how Delta Lake works.

 ### 1. Create and populate a Delta Lake table

+> Lets create a Delta Lake table and run some data manipulation language (DML) statements against it...

 ```sql
 USE CATALOG your_catalog;